-The indicates that the fuel-filler door is located on the driver's side of the vehicle.
+The \P indicates that the fuel-filler door is located on the driver's side of the vehicle.

 - If the vehicle runs out of fuel, the Malfunction Indicator Light (MIL) may come on.
 Refuel as soon as possible.
 After a few driving trips, the Ight should turn off.
 If the light remains on after a few driving trips, have the vehicle inspected.
-It is recommended that you visit a NISSAN dealer for this service. - For additional information, refer to "Malfunction Indicator Light (MIL)" in this section.
+It is recommended that you visit a NISSAN dealer for this service - For additional information, see "Malfunction Indicator Light (MIL)" (P. 2-19).